graphite-project/graphite-web/docs/tags.rst

 .. code-block:: none

-    # find all series where name matches the regular expression cpu\..*, and tag1 is not value1
+    # find all series where name matches the regular expression cpu\..*, AND tag1 is not value1
     seriesByTag('name=~cpu\..*', 'tag1!=value1')

 Once you have selected a seriesList, it is possible to group series together using the `groupByTags <functions.html#graphite.render.functions.groupByTags>`_ function, which operates on tags in the same way that `groupByNodes <functions.html#graphite.render.functions.groupByNodes>`_ works on nodes within a traditional naming hierarchy.